BleuBleu/FamiStudio/Docs/docs/song.md

 ## Reordering songs

 You can drag & drop songs to reorder them in the list.
-Songs are the only things that are not always sorted alphabetically in the project explorer.
+Songs are the only things that are not always sorted alphabetically in the project explorer at the moment.

 ## Importing/Merging songs